There are so many reasons to care deeply about your customers’ happiness:

 Some survey platforms can be set up to send customers to a thank-you page or send a thank-you email; the IMPACT website highlighted 10 creative examples of thank-you pages that make survey respondents feel great.

 You’ll also want to thank your customers once the survey is over via email, in person, or through social media.
 Even better, share the results of the survey—and even what actions you plan to take in response to those results.
 If you want to give your customers an attractive, easy-to-read version of the results, use a free service like Canva to turn them into an infographic.
 (You can also share the infographic on social media and your blog.)
+Here are some more thank you page ideas that will not only make your customer happy but can even help grow your business.

 Make a plan.